evilcel3ri/rizin-ghidra-docker/README.md

 ## Description

-This repository contains the necessary files and instructions to build and run the rizin-ghidra-docker tool using Docker.
+This repository contains the necessary files and instructions to build and run the rizin and rz-ghidra tool using Docker.

 ## Prerequisites